Beamanator/Just-To-Learn/react/AuthNotes.md

     - For example, in our app we used `localStorage.setItem('token', response.data.idToken)`
 - Get data from local storage with `localStorage.getItem('<key>')`
 - Remove data from local storage with `localStorage.removeItem('<key>')`

+## Firebase Refresh Token
+This token can be used to re-authenticate users, even after a token has expired.
+It's relatively safe to store this in local storage, as local storage can only be accessed by others using cross-site scripting attacks, which is very difficult in React (according to the lectures).
+However, the refresh token never expires, so it is slightly less secure than just letting the user login every so often.